 - Choose something you’re passionate about.
 If the topic doesn’t excite you, it will be difficult to make it exciting for your audience.

 - Don’t choose a topic that is too broad.
 It’ll be difficult to cover enough of it in detail, whilst keeping your reader focused.
-If you do have an idea for a broad topic, consider writing one big post to introduce the topic, but then write smaller, but more detailed ‘child’ posts to cover each of the sub-topics that the main one spawns.
+If you do have an idea for a broad topic, consider writing one big post to introduce the topic.
+Then write smaller, but more detailed ‘child’ posts to cover each of the sub-topics that the main one spawns.
 This could work wonders for the internal linking within your site, as you will be able to link between the main post and the child posts.

 - If you’re looking for search engine traffic, try coming up with a few variations of your topic title and Google them.
 See what gets returned, and then judge whether you can beat it.
 There’s no point spending hours writing your post only to realise you won’t get near the first page of Google for your target keywords.